 3. Strategy and Plan Development

-When finalizing the BCP, it is imperative to document the plan and store the document in a secure location.
+When finalizing the Business Continuity Plan, it is imperative to document the plan and store the document in a secure location.
 Consider storing the BCP off-site, in the event of the site location, or documents, experiencing damage/ theft.
 Consider including the following elements in your BCP:

 4. Test, Implement, and Maintain

-To have confidence in your BCP, test, re-test, then test again.
+To have confidence in your Business Continuity Plan, test, re-test, then test again.
 A strong BCP has undergone testing to identify the weak points.
 Managers should consider maintenance checks to ensure the BCP is up to date, testing every year.
 This will provide further confidence in the actionable response items in the BCP.
 Managers/ BCP Teams should also:

 Common pitfalls for businesses to avoid.